Fumnanya77/printf/README.md

+## C- printf

-This directory is for printf project
+	This is a git repostory containing files and functions for printing out to the standard output in correct printf formats.